How do I apply?

 What is the basic MSc structure?

-You will need to complete ten core modules, two in biotechnology, four in Business Management and four medically related modules.
+You will need to complete eight core modules, three in Business Management and the rest in biotechnology and medical reated subjects.
 In addition, each student will chose two modules from an elective list.
 You will also need to complete a project dissertation, the subject of which will be decided on by yourself and the course director.
+Projects will be non-laboratory based and generally undertaken at the University of Warwick under the supervision of an approved tutor.

 How is the MSc assessed?